 The colonization of the aquatic environment by tetrapods occurred multiple times during their evolutionary history.
 Among mammals, the cetaceans (whales and dolphins) started transitioning from land to the sea during the Eocene around 50 Mya.
 A few million years later, the lineage entirely depended on the aquatic environment and diversified and occupied all the seas and many rivers of the world (Berta et al. 2005).
 The successful aquatic colonization from a terrestrial habitat demanded biological transformation due to gravity-related challenges, thermal regimes, a new pathogenic environment, different environmental stimuli that required sensory adaptations, and osmotic regulation, among others (Houssaye and Fish 2016; Kelley et al. 2016).
 Taking advantage of the advancement of genomic tools, these adaptations have been investigated from the molecular perspective to expand further our knowledge about the evolutionary process behind the conquest of an aquatic lifestyle (McGowen et al. 2011; McGowen et al. 2012; Nery, González, et al. 2013; Nery, Arroyo, et al. 2013; Sun et al. 2013; Nery et al. 2014; McGowen et al. 2020).
 Interestingly, several studies have reported the loss of genes as a strategy of phenotypic evolution (Feng et al. 2014; Nery et al. 2014; Sun et al. 2017; Huelsmann et al. 2019; Helsen et al. 2020; McGowen et al. 2020; Randall et al. 2022; Zheng et al. 2022; Osipova et al. 2023; Pinto et al. 2023).

 Ion channels are integral membrane proteins that allow the passage of ions involved in a diverse repertoire of physiological processes.
 In the human and mouse genomes, 235 and 231 putative ion channels have been identified, respectively (Jegla et al. 2009).
 There is no doubt that ion channels represent a crucial part of the molecular machinery for the correct physiological functioning of living creatures.
 In fact, amino acid sequence variation has been linked to a wide range of pathological conditions, also called channelopathies (Ackerman and Clapham 1997; Ackerman 2004; Kim 2014).
-Thus, given their pivotal role in different physiological axes, some of which have diverged extensively in cetaceans due to the conquest of the aquatic environment, it seems interesting to study their evolutionary trend in this mammalian group (Varró et al. 2021; Kashio and Tominaga 2022; Poole 2022).
+Thus, given their pivotal role in different physiological axes, some of which have diverged extensively in cetaceans due to the aquatic transition, it seems interesting to study their evolutionary trend in this mammalian group (Varró et al. 2021; Kashio and Tominaga 2022; Poole 2022).

 This work aims to study the evolution of ion channels during the evolutionary history of cetaceans.
 To do so, we first created a bioinformatic pipeline to annotate the whole repertoire of ion channels in the genome of the species included in our sampling.
 After that, we estimated homologous relationships to study the role of positive selection and the variation in gene turnover rate.
 Our main results show 1) on average, cetaceans possess fewer protein-coding genes and a higher percentage of annotated ion channels than non-cetacean mammals 2) the signal of positive selection was found in ion channels related to heart, locomotion, visual and neurological phenotypes, all characteristics extensively modified in cetaceans, 3) the NaV1.5 ion channel of toothed whales (odontocetes), other than species of the genus Tursiops, is predicted to be sensitive to the potent neurotoxin tetrodotoxin (TTX), similar to NaV1.7, given a replacement of cysteine for a tyrosine, 4) the gene turnover rate of the cetacean crown group is more than three times faster in comparison to non-cetacean mammals.